 HOP assistance may not be used to reduce the amount of the primary loan for which the homebuyer otherwise qualifies.
 HOP assistance for first mortgage buydown should be provided only if the primary financing and any other secondary financing available is not adequate to satisfy the financing requirements of the qualifying home to be purchased.
 A minimum of $1,250 (in total HOP assistance) must be provided to a qualifying homebuyer or HOP assisted unit.

 HOP assistance funding is very limited and will be available on a first come, first served basis.

 How does one apply for the Home Opportunity Program?

-Applications are available at the Alaska Community Development Corporation office in Palmer or through one of the five participating lenders.
-Current participating lenders are Wells Fargo Home Mortgage, First National Bank of Alaska, Alaska USA Mortgage Company, Residential Mortgage (includes Summit Mortgage and Preferred Mortgage), Kodiak Island Housing Authority, Homestate Mortgage, Denali Federal Credit Union First Bank, NeighborWorks Alaska and USDA Rural Development.
+Applications are available at the Alaska Community Development Corporation office in Palmer or through participating lenders.
+Current participating lenders are: Academy Mortgage, Academy Mortgage Corporation, Cornerstone Home Lending First National Bank of Alaska, Alaska USA Mortgage Company, Residential Mortgage (includes Summit Mortgage and Preferred Mortgage), Kodiak Island Housing Authority, Homestate Mortgage, Denali Federal Credit Union, First Bank, True North FCU, NeighborWorks Alaska, Primary Residential Mortgage and USDA Rural Development.
 Other interested lenders should contact ACDC for participation.

 If you have any other questions about the Home Opportunity Program, please contact: Lori Tice (NMLS# 1137092) 907.746.5680 x 2